echelonx-ai/Petroineos/README.md

 ```
 ### Data Exploration

-Upon exploring the data, I realised since the data is almost periodic, a neural network should be able to model it pretty easily without the need of smoothing or any fancy processing
+Upon exploring the data, I realised since the data is almost periodic, a neural network should be able to model it pretty easily without the need of smoothing or any fancy processing.
+Furthermore the Lag plot shows a linear pattern within the data; hence even easier for a neural network to solve.

 Hence, our main data processing steps are simple and as follows (implementation can be found in `dataset_loader.py`):